inkuss/docs/content/en/docs/Getting started/Installation/singleserverupgrade.md

     check if "Poppy CSP-4" is being displayed on the settings page
 - check if circulation log can be downloaded (this checks if mod-data-export-worker works)
 - check if emails are being sent (do a checkout for a test user)
+- can you see the new Lists App ?

 Congratulation, your system is ready!